Hitansh159/Pizza_ms/README.md

 ## description
 ___
-A Pizza website with simple UI with payment page, pdf bill genration
+A Pizza website with simple UI with payment page, pdf bill generation

 ## Prerequisites
 ____